PatrykKukula/pv-calculator/README.md

 - Creating and managing PV installations
 - Creating material lists effortlessly
 - Exporting material lists to an excel file
+- Live demo and CI/CD with GitHub Actions

 # Technologies